Last Quarter on

 Moon before ascending node

-7 days after descending node on 2 March 2045 at 13:33 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 6 days, until the lunar orbit crosses from South to North in ascending node on 16 March 2045 at 12:51 in ♓ Pisces.
+7 days after descending node on 2 March 2045 at 13:33 in ♌ Leo the Moon is positioned south of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from South to North in ascending node on 16 March 2045 at 12:51 in ♓ Pisces.

 Moon at southern standstill

 At 22:47 the Moon is meeting its standstill point to reach South declination of ∠-28.164°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠28.089° at the point of next standstill in ♊ Gemini on 25 March 2045 at 07:00.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠28.089° at the point of next northern standstill in ♊ Gemini on 25 March 2045 at 07:00.

 Syzygy in 8 days